JCloudYu/levelkv/README.md

-# LevelD #
+# LevelKV #
-A simple native node js implementation of LevelDB library.
+A simple native node js implementation of the well-known key-value based LevelDB library.